 Trevor’s stable and profitable company is of fuck all interest to them because it represents a straight line.
 And a straight line is no good, you can’t make money off a straight line; it’s got to be wiggly.
 Because that’s the only way their shares will be worth more than when they paid for them.

 So Trevor, with the help of his new mates from the city, must find ways of making his business more profitable.
 Expanding, diversifying, increasing efficiencies - all that malarkey.
 The problem is that this process lasts....for eternity.
 It can never stop – no matter how much money he makes.
 It’s never enough.
 He still has to make more the following year.
 Or his line will droop.

 But how do you manage to make more and more profit for the rest of time?
 There are lots of things you can do.

 You could try to sell more pies by making them a bit...sexier.
 Supersize them.
 Inject the crust with cheese.
 Add some vitamins.
 Make them into diet pies.
 Or if none of that works - you could make them smaller.
 Use less meat.
 Use crappy, cheaper ingredients.

 Or you could diversify.
 How about a range of X-Factor themed pies?
-Or what about marketing – irritating pie ads which pop-up every time you use the internet?
 Or you could employ an agency of highly intelligent idiots to rebrand your pies.
 Do we need to call them pies?
 I’m thinking single mum, middle-income, love handles.
 I’m thinking CrustyPots.

 And if none of this works then fuck it.
 Pay your workers less.
 Or make them work longer.
 Or employ less of them.
 Or replace them with robots.
 Or move your factory to an industrial estate in Cambodia.